 In determining fair value, the Company utilizes quoted market prices, or valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible as well as considers counterparty credit risk in its assessment of fair value.

-There were no transfers between Levels 1, 2 or 3 for any of the periods presented.
+There were no transfers into or out of Level 3 for any of the periods presented.

-The Company's fair value measurements as of December 31, 2020 was as follows (in thousands):
+The Company's fair value measurements as of September 30, 2021 and December 31, 2020 was as follows (in thousands):